Harry-Liu23/Beatson-Team-Project/README.md

 Frontend file structure includes six package/modules:

-1. **components –** contains all react components used on pages for the web app, note that a new folder should be created to further group together related components especially if they will be used on the same page related modules.
+1. **components –** contains all React components used on pages for the web app.
+Note that a new folder should be created to group together related components, especially if they will be used on the same page.

 2. **pages –** contains all individual pages which will be rendered on the website, note that the name of the page file (as well as additional folders they are placed in) will be the same as its url path.